-TOMATO DISEASES, PESTS, AND PROBLEMSTroubleshoot common problems with tomato plants
+TOMATO PLANT DISEASES, PESTS, AND PROBLEMSTroubleshoot common problems with tomato plants

 While there are many diseases and pests that can affect tomato plants, the most common threats are fungal diseases.
 Causes include improper watering, excess humidity, overcrowding, and poor air circulation.
 Remedy these issues, keep planting areas free of debris, plant disease-resistant varieties, and you will increase your chances of having healthy and productive tomato plants.